mijimenez83/mijimenez83.github.io/README.md

 ## Working Papers
 Hillberry R. and Jimenez M. (2024).
 Geography and Trade Composition in Islands and Landlocked Countries.

 Hillberry R. and Jimenez M. (2023).
 Economic Consequences of Cabotage Restrictions: The Effect of the Jones Act on Puerto Rico.

 Jimenez M. (2022).
-Trade Costs and Mark-Ups in Maritime Shipping.
+Trade Costs and Mark-Ups in Maritime Shipping.([Preliminary Paper](Papers/2021-04-19 Shipping Mark-ups_MJ.pdf))

 ## Works in Progress